otrv4/otrv4/otrv4.md

   * Send a Pre-key Message.
   * Transition the state to `DAKE_IN_PROGRESS`.

-Otherwise, if the query message offers OTR version 3, and version 3 is allowed:
+If the query message offers OTR version 3 and version 3 is allowed:

-  * Send a version 3 D-H Commit Message and the protocol proceeds as specified in OTRv3 "Receiving a Query Message" [3].
+  * Send a version 3 D-H Commit Message.
+  * Proceed with the protocol as specified in OTRv3 "Receiving a Query Message" [3].

-#### OTRv3 Specific Messages (AKE and Data message)
+#### Receiving OTRv3 Specific Messages (AKE or Data message)

-Proceed as specified in OTRv3, see "The protocol state machine" section [3].
+Proceed as specified in OTRv3.
+See "The protocol state machine" section [3].

 #### Receiving a Pre-key message

-If the message is version 4 and version 4 is not allowed, ignore this message.
+If the message is version 4 and version 4 is not allowed:

+  * Ignore this message.

 If the state is `START`: